Form I-485 Processing Time Guide for 2025

 Timeline: Typically scheduled within 1–2 months of notice

 During the interview, a USCIS officer will review your application and verify your eligibility.
 Not all applicants are interviewed—some may receive a waiver if their case is low-risk and well-documented.
+Check the process, questions asked during the interview in our detailed Form I-485 interview guide.

 7. Receive Permanent Resident Card (Green Card)